Gingerbread89fp/Technical-Test/README.md

 Enter pickup latitude >
 Enter pickup longitude >
-Enter dfrop-off latitude and drop-off longitude
+Enter drop-off latitude and drop-off longitude

 ## Part 2

 ### REST API
-`Specify how to start the API and provide a sample request`
+Run the ServeController class

+Open the browser and enter localhost:8005/techtest

+The page will present a simple input area for pickup and dropoff

+Once the search is submitted the output will be displayed just below it